Addresses

 History

-Prior to the erection of the Guardian Angels Church, mass was celebrated in the Wynnum Town Hall by Fathers Dorrigan and O'Leary, who travelled from South Brisbane.
-The district of Wynnum was originally administered by the Parish of South Brisbane.
-Father Thomas Enright was in charge of the area from 1904.
-At this time, the Wynnum area came under the umbrella of the Logan and Albert Parish.
-Under the guidance of Father Enright, a committee was established for the purposes of procuring a site and the funds for a church.
-The site of the future church, school and presbytery was purchased by Archbishop Dunne for £420 and donated to the parish.
-The committee then turned its attention to raising funds for the construction of a church.
+Before Guardian Angels Church was built, mass was celebrated in the Wynnum Town Hall by Fathers Dorrigan and O'Leary, who travelled from South Brisbane.
+From 1904, Father Thomas Enright oversaw the Wynnum area under the umbrella of the Logan and Albert Parish.
+Under his guidance, a committee was established to procure a site and funds for a church.
+The site of the future church, school and presbytery was bought by Archbishop Dunne and donated to the parish.
+The committee then turned its attention to raising funds to construct the new church.

 Description